dotnet/docs-maui/docs/platform-integration/native-embedding.md

 A .NET MAUI view can then be created and converted to a native view with the `ToPlatformEmbedded` extension method, which requires the <xref:Microsoft.Maui.MauiContext> object as an argument.

+> [!NOTE]
+> The `ToPlatformEmbedded` extension method has an overload that adds a .NET MAUI view to an embedded window.

-The advantage of this approach is that there's a single shared <xref:Microsoft.Maui.Hosting.MauiApp> object, a single .NET MAUI window for each native window, and tooling such as hot reload works correctly.
+The advantage of this approach is that there's a single shared <xref:Microsoft.Maui.Hosting.MauiApp> object, a single .NET MAUI window for each native window, window-related APIs will work correctly, and tooling such as hot reload works correctly.

 :::zone pivot="devices-android"